QualiTorque/qualitorque.github.io/docs/intro.md

 ## APPLICATION ENVIRONMENTS - Anytime.
 Anywhere.
 Hello, and welcome to Torque.

-Torque is a SaaS software product that serves as an Environment-as-a-Service (EaaS) control plane, allowing you to deploy and manage cloud environments comprising the infrastructure, applications, and any dependencies or external services that the environments' applications or services rely on.
-It leverages your existing IaC and container files from technological platforms, such as Terraform, Ansible, CloudFormation, Kubernetes manifests, Helm, as well as your own bash/python scripts for enhanced flexibility and configuration.
+Torque is an Environment-as-a-Service (EaaS) control plane and self-service catalog allowing you to deploy and manage cloud environments comprising the infrastructure, applications, and any dependencies or external services necesaary for applications or services to rely on.

+Torque leverages your existing version control systems, public cloud providers, Infrastructure as Code (IaC), containers, and manifests to provide centralized orchestration, automation, self-service, security, monitoring and cost managemetn all within a GitOps mindset.

+Version Control Systems
+Infrastructure as Code
+Infrastructure Providers

+[Terraform](https://developer.hashicorp.com/terraform/docs), [Ansible](https://docs.ansible.com/?extIdCarryOver=true&sc_cid=701f2000001OH7YAAW), [AWS CloudFormation](https://docs.aws.amazon.com/cloudformation/index.html), [Kubernetes](https://kubernetes.io/docs/home/) (including [Helm](https://helm.sh/docs/)), and bash/python scripts to ensure maximum flexibility and simplified configuration.

 Torque ingests these by connecting to and scanning your git source control repositories, and turns them into blueprints, which can be used as single-asset blueprints, or added as building blocks in multi-asset blueprints.
-These blueprints can then be published as a self-service catalog for your cloud environment end-users to browse and consume without having the keys to the underlying cloud(s), or deployed and tested via a CI/CD process or through your organization's ticketing systemfvb, while having strict policy guardrails.
+These blueprints can then be published as a self-service catalog for your cloud environment, enabling end-users to browse and consume without having the administratie access to the underlying cloud(s), or deployed and tested via a CI/CD process or through your organization's ticketing systemfvb, while having strict policy guardrails.
 For details, see [Architecture](/overview/Architecture).

 > ![Locale Dropdown](/img/torque-high-level-architecture.png)